What is a School Council?

-The School Council meets (with Miss Wildridge) on alternate Thursday lunchtimes, so valuable lesson time is not missed, to discuss and sort out problems and ideas.
-These may include school lunches or ideas for fundraising events.
+The School Council meets (with Miss Connett) to discuss and sort out problems and ideas.
+These may include school lunches or opportunities for fundraising events.
 Members of the School Council will be responsible for carrying out ideas that they have agreed, such as planning charity events, researching, costing and purchasing equipment, meeting with the head teacher, collecting and putting forward views of other children within the School.

 What are the aims of Hartburn Primary School Council for ?

 Our school council wants to make sure that every child in our school feels happy and safe at playtime.

 Our school council wants to encourage reading for pleasure by creating outdoor quiet, calm reading areas for all to enjoy.